msang/nl-interface/README.md

 3. Create and activate a virtual environment

+    ```bash
+    python -m venv rasa
+    source rasa/bin/activate
+    ```

+4. Install the necessary dependencies:

+    ```bash
+    pip install -r requirements.txt
+    ```

+5. Train the RASA model with the training data already available in data/nlu.yml:

+    ```bash
+    rasa train
+    ```

 4. Chat with the agent via command line using the following script:

   ```bash

   python  chat.py
   ```

+   The script automatically starts the RASA server, the SDK server and the NLG server.